btschwertfeger/python-cmethods/README.md

 </div>

-This Python module contains a collection of different scale- and distribution-based bias adjustment techniques for climatic research (see `/examples/examples.ipynb` for help).
+This Python module serves as a collection of different scale- and distribution-based bias correction techniques for climatic research

 The documentation is available at: [https://python-kraken-sdk.readthedocs.io/en/stable/](https://python-kraken-sdk.readthedocs.io/en/stable/)